nikkolasg/cosic/README.md

 More to come.

-**WARNING**: This is highly experimental and is not garanteed to always work.
+**WARNING**: This is highly experimental and is not guaranteed to always work.
 USE AT YOUR OWN RISK.

 But still, it's fun.